SpeakML/SpeakBook/src/installation.md

 <small>

-**Protip:** We cannot maintain this book totally up to date, remember to check the latest version of the crate before copy + pasting the snippets.
+**Protip:** Maybe the book doesn't contain the latest version of Speak, make sure to check the [repository][repo] for the latest version.

 </small>